jakechinmk/ml-pipeline/README.md

 - The current design is not robust enough to handle every situation
   - prepocessing steps: cannot take in extra self-defined cleaning pipeline.
   - training steps: have not included the list to exclude when doing comparison
-  - validator steps: the pipeline is taking too slow while running explainer dashboard
+  - test steps: the pipeline is taking too slow while running explainer dashboard
-  - validate steps: mlflow is not recording the plots in a proper manner
+  - validator steps: mlflow is not recording the plots in a proper manner
   - multiple class are using the same function, will need to redesign such that they inherit from a main base class.
 - Model performance evaluation
   - Could be better by including samples that is wrongly predicted in the holdout sample